Thunder Creek (Saskatchewan)

 Thunder Creek is a river in the Canadian province of Saskatchewan.
 The watershed of Thunder Creek is within the semi-arid Palliser's Triangle in south-central Saskatchewan.
-It begins at small, man-made reservoir near Lake Diefenbaker and flows in a south-easterly direction towards the city of Moose Jaw and the Moose Jaw River.
+It begins at a small, man-made reservoir near Lake Diefenbaker and flows in a south-easterly direction towards the city of Moose Jaw and the Moose Jaw River.
 The Moose Jaw River is a major tributary of the Qu'Appelle River For most of its course, Thunder Creek follows a valley called the Thunder Creek meltwater channel that was formed over 10,000 years ago near the end of the last ice age.

 During the drought of the 1980s, the river, and the marshes and lakes along its course, almost ran dry.
 To stabilise water levels, a reservoir was built at the head of the river.
 The reservoir is supplied by pumping in water from nearby Lake Diefenbaker.

 Description

 Thunder Creek begins at the man-made reservoir and flows into the Thunder Creek meltwater channel.
 Once in the valley, the river meanders its way along the valley floor.
 Along the way, it is joined by several creeks flowing in from the coulees.
 The western tributaries of upper Thunder Creek watershed drain a hilly plateau called the Vermilion Hills.
 There are four small lakes in a chain along the course that are part of two Important Bird Areas, including Paysen (Horfield) Lake, Williams Lake, Kettlehut Lake, and Pelican Lake.
 As the water level of Pelican Lake — the last lake in the chain of lakes — isn't always high enough to provide an outflow, Sandy Creek, which is about one kilometre downstream from Pelican Lake, becomes the primary water source for the last leg of Thunder Creek.

 Communities found along the river's course include Moose Jaw, Boharm, and Caron.
 Highways 1, 19, 627, and 643 cross Thunder Creek.